zieren/eltern-emailer/text.md

 ## Configuration

 The following sections describe the homonymous parts in the `config.json` file.
+The file can be edited while the application is running.
+However, changes to logging or IMAP related options require a restart.

 ### `elternportal`